Ferengi: Spacecraft

 A Ferengi shuttlecraft was introduced in the episode "The Price".
 It was also seen in "Little Green Men" as a spacecraft used by Quark.
 The studio model for VFX was auctioned by Christie's for over US$8,000 in 2006.
 There is a larger Ferengi spaceship called the Marauder.
 The Marauder was designed by Andrew Probert, and the model was built by Greg Jein; the studio model was constructed of resin, fiberglass, and aluminum.

 Reception

-In 2017, SYFY rated the Ferengi one of the top 11 most bizarre aliens of Star Trek: The Next Generation.
+In 2017, Syfy rated the Ferengi one of the top eleven most bizarre aliens of Star Trek: The Next Generation.

-In 2017, Den of Geek ranked the Ferengi the 8th best aliens of the Star Trek franchise, in between Andorians and Romulans.
+In 2017, Den of Geek ranked the Ferengi the eighth best aliens of the Star Trek franchise, in between Andorians and Romulans.

 Examples of well-received Ferengi-focused episodes in Star Trek: Deep Space Nine include "Little Green Men", in which Ferengi characters travel back in time to the 1940s and become the alien invaders in the Roswell UFO incident, and "The Magnificent Ferengi", in which a group of Ferengi characters team up to rescue Quark's mother when she is captured by an enemy empire.

 Comparisons with anti-Semitic stereotypes

 Various critics have argued that the depiction of the Ferengi and their culture mirrors anti-Semitic stereotypes of Jews, namely the love of profit and the oversized facial features – in the case of the Ferengi, the ears.
 During the 1990s, this issue was discussed on electronic mailing lists devoted to the franchise, with some commentators arguing that there were parallels and others objecting to the comparison.
 In his 2007 critique of The Next Generation for the National Review, the commentator Jonah Goldberg described the Ferengi as "runaway capitalists with bullwhips who looked like a mix between Nazi caricatures of Jews and the original Nosferatu."

 The scholar of religion Ross S. Kraemer wrote that "Ferengi religion seems almost a parody, perhaps of traditional Judaism."
-He wrote that the 285 Rules of Acquisition bore similarities with the 613 Commandments of Judaism and that the Ferengi social restrictions on women mirrored Orthodox Judaism's restrictions on women studying the Torah.
+He wrote that the 285 Rules of Acquisition bore similarities with the Torah's 613 Commandments, and that the Ferengi social restrictions on women mirrored Orthodox Judaism's restrictions on women studying the Torah.
 Historian Paul Sturtevant wrote in 2018 that not only are the Ferengi "extremely legalistic" and "defined by their greed", echoing common stereotypes of Jews, but the major Ferengi characters on Deep Space Nine were all played by Jewish actors.

-Shimerman addressed the issue when asked at a question-and-answer session at a Star Trek convention.
+Armin Shimerman addressed the issue when asked at a question-and-answer session at a Star Trek convention.
 He stated that:

 Robert Hewitt Wolfe, writer for Deep Space Nine, has stated that the creative team (several of whom were Jewish) were aware at the time that many already saw the Ferengi as Jewish stereotypes, but that they attempted to mitigate this, both through characterization of Ferengi characters as individuals, and through incorporating aspects of multiple human cultures into Ferengi culture.